 Food for Life is an on-going project that started in 1994 at the height of the food shortage that devastated DPRK’s population.
 Through the Food for Life project, World Vision is able to provide lunches to children in their kindergartens and nurseries.
 By providing a steady source of food, World Vision can improve the health of children and prevent many short and long-term health problems associated with malnutrition.
-In FY 2018, World Vision supplied over 610 MT of flour to provide noodles and bread to over 54,000 children in South Pyongan, North Hwanghae, North Hamgyong, and Ryanggang provinces.
+In FY19, WV North Korea provided over 850 MT of wheat flour and 30 MT of soybean oil to over 85,000 children in our target communities in South Pyongan Province, North Pyongan Province, and Ryanggang Province.

-According to UNICEF’s latest National Nutrition Survey (2013), the situation in the DPRK remains grim despite improvements since the 1990s.
-One in 4 children suffers from stunting, with 27.9% of children suffering from chronic malnutrition, and 4% from acute malnutrition.
-The survey also states the critical importance of improving children’s access to diversified foods that are rich in vitamins, minerals, and proteins.
-While our focus remains on providing wheat flour to our beneficiaries, World Vision has donated soy oil pressing machines and soymilk machines in the past, along with intermittent supplies of soybean.
+North Korean children's nutrition status remains a cause for concern despite improvements since the 1990s.
+According to UNICEF’s latest Multiple Indicator Cluster Survey (2017), 19.1% of children who were surveyed suffered from stunting, 2.5% from wasting, and 0.5% severe wasting.
+The survey also found great disparity in the nutrition status of children in different geographic areas, with prevalence of stunting reach as high as 31.8% in Ryanggang province.
+The survey also addressed the critical importance of improving children’s access to diversified foods that are rich in vitamins, minerals, and proteins.
+While our focus remains on providing wheat flour to our beneficiaries, World Vision has donated soy oil pressing machines and soymilk machines in the past, along with intermittent supplies of soybean and soy oil.

 Provision of flour to feed children is a short-term, but a necessary, solution to DPRK’s on-going food insecurity.
 Alongside Food for Life, World Vision’s long-term agricultural development projects include seed-potato development, vegetable fertigation, community greenhouses, and an organic fertilizer plant.
 These programs focus on technology transfer and local empowerment as the main way to equip North Koreans to meet their own food needs.
 World Vision has helped to develop 5 hydroponic greenhouse farms for growing tomatoes, cucumbers, and potatoes.
 To find out more about WVK’s work in agricultural development, please visit WVK’s website.